 Survey Engineering Precision

 Source-receiver ≥2 ≥6 ≥12

 combinations

 Number of sources ≥1 ≥2 ≥2

 Number of receivers ≥2 ≥2 ≥3

-When the result is used for a correction term to other engineering-level measurements, only 1 source-position and 3 microphone-positions are required
+When the result is used for a correction term to other engineering-level measurements, only 1 source-position and 3 microphone-positions are required.

-A number of source-receiver combinations has to be included for each of the three levels of accuracy.
+Several source-receiver combinations must be included for each of the three levels of accuracy.
 There is freedom to choose how many sources or receivers to include in the combinations, but the minimum number of each must be respected.
 For example, for a minimum of 12 combinations in the Precision method only the following cases can be acceptable: 2 Sources - 6 Receivers, 3 Sources - 4 Receivers, 4 Sources - 3 Receivers.

-We apply the same principles in ODEON simulations, and therefore the Room Setup has been equipped with the buttons Survey, Engineering and Precision, in order to make the connection to the measuring standard.
-However, these settings only affect the number of rays and the rest calculation parameters and not the number of sources or receivers.
+We apply the same principles in ODEON simulations, and therefore the Room Setup \times has been equipped with the buttons Survey, Engineering and Precision, in order to make the connection to the measuring standard.
+However, these settings only affect the calculation parameters such as the number of rays and not the number of sources or receivers.
 They are used as an indication of simulation accuracy.
 See more about the different parameters in the room setup in Chapter 10.